 What are rent-to-own homes?

 A rent-to-own home is one that allows for a tenant to rent the property, but also gives the tenant the option to buy it before the lease expires.
 Through rent-to-own, tenants can effectively test-drive a home, living in it for a period of time before they choose to buy it, while the owner of the home can use the purchase option to lock in a sale price, and also find a higher-quality tenant.
+If you’re the tenant, this can be a great way to find out if you like the neighborhood.

 A typical rent-to-own arrangement has two parts: the rental lease agreement and the purchase option.